John Holdun

 One problem, of course, is that this could get quite expensive.
 Designing new stories, sculpting new figures, altering mechanics—all of this takes time.
 It’s cheaper to repair a torn costume than it is to sew a new one, and audiences are coming back to see the same stuff over and over anyway.
 Then again, this traveling theater company idea was a cost-cutting measure when the cast of America Sings became the cast of Splash Mountain.
 Moving these figures over there, pointing this light in that direction, recording some new audio…a little could go a long way.
 Charting the career of certain prolific characters could even become its own pastime for the nerdier fans among us (🙋♂️).

 And while we know that long-time fans clamor for the Classics to live forever in stasis, we know that those same audiences go wild for the new stuff too.
 It’s sad that we lost The Great Movie Ride, but Mickey and Minnie’s Runaway Railway looks like it could be incredible.
-And yes, The Enchanted Tiki Room (Under New Management) was hot garbage, but it wouldn’t have been nearly so difficult to endure if it was the seventh or eighth or ninth iteration of performances in The Enchanted Tiki Room, and we knew there’d be something else there next season.1 Designing for true extensibility and remixing, and then keeping up with that concept, would probably even increase demand.
+And yes, The Enchanted Tiki Room (Under New Management) was hot garbage, but it wouldn’t have been nearly so difficult to endure if it was the seventh or eighth or ninth iteration of performances in The Enchanted Tiki Room, and we knew there’d be something else there next season.[^1] Designing for true extensibility and remixing, and then keeping up with that concept, would probably even increase demand.
 This is why there’s a slightly different fireworks show every few years, right?

 I don’t really see Disney doing this any time soon.
-But for anyone that is looking to create a new theme park driven by character, story, and environment, and wishes to avoid the reputation of a Disneyland knockoff, consider looking at your space more like a city full of many potential and ever-evolving settings, and less like…a museum.2
+But for anyone that is looking to create a new theme park driven by character, story, and environment, and wishes to avoid the reputation of a Disneyland knockoff, consider looking at your space more like a city full of many potential and ever-evolving settings, and less like…a museum.[^2]

 One more thing: If you’re interested in attractions that push the limits of what it means to be a theme park, check out my company, Variable Stage!

-2. It’s hard to say just yet, but I think Evermore is trying to do something like this—they’re transforming their space dramatically each season with a new story that brings sweeping changes to the entire space, and maybe brings people back each season, too.
+[^1]: In thinking through this model, I’ve nearly convinced myself that ride tickets weren’t such a bad idea.
+What a concise way to gauge popularity (and maybe a more affordable way to visit the Disney parks)! [^2]: It’s hard to say just yet, but I think Evermore is trying to do something like this—they’re transforming their space dramatically each season with a new story that brings sweeping changes to the entire space, and maybe brings people back each season, too.